Major and minor lotteries

-A major lottery is a fundraiser conducted by an association, where the total retail value of all prizes is more than $5,000, and the winners are decided by lot or draw.
+A major lottery is a fundraiser conducted by an organisation, where the total retail value of all prizes is more than $5,000, and the winners are decided by lot or draw.
 A licence is needed before any major lottery can begin or be advertised.
 The licence number must be included on all tickets and in all lottery advertising.

-A minor lottery is a fundraiser conducted by an association where the total retail value of all prizes is $5,000 or less.
+A minor lottery is a fundraiser conducted by an organisation where the total retail value of all prizes is $5,000 or less.
 You don't need a licence for a minor lottery.